Skip to content

 Key points:

-• Use ctx.receivedAt for server-side logic (rate limiting, ordering, TTL, auditing)
+• Timestamps: Use ctx.receivedAt for server logic (rate limiting, ordering, TTL, auditing); use ctx.meta.timestamp only for UI display (untrusted client clock)

-• Publishing: await ctx.publish(topic, schema, payload) (1-to-many) or await router.publish() outside handlers
+• Publishing: await ctx.publish(topic, schema, payload) broadcasts to subscribers (1-to-many), or use await router.publish() outside handlers

-• Custom data: Access ctx.ws.data directly or use ctx.assignData() to merge partial updates
+• Custom data: Access ctx.data directly, or use ctx.assignData() to merge partial updates

 Request-Response Pattern (RPC)